andresanies/sea-battle-web/README.md

     player_bombs, sunken_players_ships, opponent_bombs, opponent_bombs,
     game_over flag, message, user_name).
  - **GameHistoryForm**
-    - Represetation of the history of a game in a replayable mode(players_ships, player_bombs, opponent_bombs).
+    - Representation of the history of a game (players_ships, player_bombs, opponent_bombs).
  - **NewGameForm**
     - Used to create a new game (user_name, ships list).